mertyildiran/Unleash/README.md

 ./configure # Generate Makefile from Makefile.in
-make # Use Makefile to build the program make install # Use Makefile to install the program
+make # Use Makefile to build the program make install # Use Makefile to install the program unleash
 ```

+**CAUTION:** Unleash's development state currently on Alpha state.
+There are some minor memory leaking issues that haven't been fixed yet.
+Additionally, the developer of Unleash is not an expert on C programming.
+The program's itself developed as an educational material.
+So, don't use Unleash as your default shell!

 ### License